sudeepdino008/PPiOS-Rename/README.md

 Advanced Topics
 ---------------

-### Locating the Binary and dSYM Files.
+### Locating the Obfuscated Binary

-When looking to verify obfuscation or send de-obfuscated dSYMs to analytics services, you must first locate the binary and dSYM files.
+When looking to verify obfuscation, you must first locate the obfuscated binary.

 #### Xcode Archive

 If you created an archive, Xcode would have placed it in the *archives* directory, `~/Library/Developer/Xcode/Archives/{Date}/{AppName} {Date}, {Time}.xcarchive`.
 Inside there, you should find:

   * Binary: `Products/Applications/{AppName}.app/{AppName}`
-  * dSYM: `dSYMs/{AppName}.app.dSYM
-  >Note: If you have uploaded your archive to Apple's App Store it may have been recompiled from bitcode and you would need to download the new dSYM files from either <https://itunesconnect.apple.com> or by using the *Download dSYMS...* button in Xcode's *Organizer* window.
-The *Download dSYMS...* button will download a dSYM for each architecture to the same `dSYMs` in the *archives* directory, but it will be named `{SOME GUID}.dSYM`.

 #### .ipa File

 If you have an `{AppName}.ipa` file, you will need to extract it by running `unzip {AppName}.ipa`.
 Inside the `Payload` directory, you should find:

   * Binary: `{AppName}.app/{AppName}`
-  * dSYM: Is **not** included in the `.ipa` file.

 #### Command Line Build

 If you build from the command line (e.g. `xcodebuild`), this will typically create a `build` directory.
 Inside the `build` directory, you should find:

    * Binary: `Release-[iphoneos|iphonesimulator]/{AppName}.app/{AppName}`
-   * dSYM: `Release-[iphoneos|iphonesimulator]/{AppName}.app.dSYM`

 ### Verifying obfuscation